justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-checkout-step/README.md

 ## Walk Through the Example

 In this section, we will review the example we deployed.
-First, we will annotate the class for OSGi registration; second, we will review the `CommerceCheckoutStep` interface; and third, we will complete our implementation of `CommerceCheckoutStep`.
+First, we will annotate the class for OSGi registration.
+Second, we will review the `CommerceCheckoutStep` interface.
+And third, we will complete our implementation of `CommerceCheckoutStep`.

 > **Note:** To simplify implementing `CommerceCheckoutStep`, we extend `BaseCommerceCheckoutStep` for its base functionality.